Thanksgiving in Early Phoenix

 Did you know…

-Thanksgiving conjures up two fairly iconic scenes – the first, of the Native Americans and Pilgrims gathering together for a meal at Plymouth Rock; and the second, of the more modern Norman Rockwell print, Freedom From Want (1943), from the Saturday Evening Post (pictured here from the Norman Rockwell Museum).
-The first represents people of two disparate cultures putting aside their differences to come together (something many of us can relate to with our own families at holiday time!), and the second represents a large family enjoying a plentiful meal (something that would have been very rare during wartime, and following the Depression).
+Thanksgiving conjures up two fairly iconic scenes – the first, of the Wampanoags and English immigrants gathering together for a meal in the 1600s (separate fact from fiction about this story here); and the second, of the more modern Norman Rockwell print, Freedom From Want (1943), from the Saturday Evening Post (pictured here from the Norman Rockwell Museum).
+The first represents people of two disparate cultures putting aside their differences to come together – something many of us can relate to with our own families at holiday time; and the second represents a large family enjoying a plentiful meal – something that would have been very rare at the time it was published, following the Depression and during the war.

 Territorial Arizonans were very social on Thanksgiving, hosting picnics, costume balls, town socials, barbecues and banquets.
 Many people, however, either by design or because of budget constraints, ate their Thanksgiving meal at home.
 Periodicals and etiquette books of the day had suggestions for both elegant and modest repasts.
 For a more elaborate Thanksgiving meal, the 1899 Ladies Home Journal suggested oysters on the half shell, consommé, bread sticks, boiled shoulder, head of cod with hollandaise sauce, boiled potatoes, sweetbreads, roasted turkey with chestnut stuffing, sweet potato croquettes, boiled onions with cream sauce, cranberry jelly, mint punch, game (quail, venison, pheasant, etc), lettuce with French dressing, iced rice pudding, compote of oranges, wafers, cheese, and coffee.
 If your middle class income couldn’t stretch that far, they assured you that an entrée was not necessary, and suggested a clear soup, potato croquettes, boiled onions, roast turkey, baked custard, pumpkin custard, and a mock charlotte (also recommending never to serve pie on any occasion).
 Ideas for decorating the table with seasonal flowers, leaves, and fruits and vegetables were also included.
 Impromptu plays using “pumpkin lanterns” as both decoration and lighting for the stage, and games in the parlor were encouraged.
 After all, who wouldn’t want to spend an evening after a fine feast playing Headless Turkey?
 (It’s a Thanksgiving-themed version of Pin-the-Tail-on-the-Donkey.)